60-6/atlas/readme.md

 it has no dependencies and it's read-only by default.

-you can use it by pasting it into '~/.bashrc'.
+you can use it by pasting 'atlas.sh' into '~/.bashrc' or sourcing it.

 see 'atlas ?' for syntax.

 ## extra

 ### configuration